 Using timed metadata with Wowza GoCoder SDK

 On the playback side, GoCoder SDK is designed to work with ultra low latency streams from Wowza Streaming Cloud.
 As a result, GoCoder SDK player apps can receive single bitrate streams over WOWZ, including any AMF metadata attached to the stream.
 To ingest the metadata, use the WOWZPlayer class to register a data sink, and then use a WOWZDataEvent to listen for and receive the event, which synchronizes with the frame in the event's timestamp.
-The SDK then passes the AMF metadata to an RTMP or WOWZ player, including Wowza Player.
+The SDK then passes the AMF metadata to a WOWZ player, including Wowza Player.

 At this time, the GoCoder SDK doesn't pass ID3 tags to native Apple and Android player frameworks, but you can build an HLS player independently that will leverage the timed metadata to invoke an action during playback.

 For instructions on injecting timed metadata into a Wowza GoCoder SDK broadcast app, see:

 - Send and receive events with Wowza GoCoder SDK for iOS

 - Send and receive events with Wowza GoCoder SDK for Android

 Using timed metadata with Wowza Player